unisonweb/olddocsite/_includes/abilities.markdown

   systemTime : .base.Nat
 ```

 It defines one **request**, `systemTime`, which returns the clock reading.
-Let's use this to write some code.
+A request is a function that can be used from code which has this ability _available_ (as described in the next section).
+Let's use this request to write some code.

 ``` haskell
 tomorrow = '(SystemTime.systemTime + 24 * 60 * 60)